is a topic covered in the Johns Hopkins ABX Guide

 -- The first section of this topic is shown below --

 - Gram-negative, aerobic, motile bacilli of the Enterobacteriaceae family.

-- Major human pathogenic spp: E. cloacae (most common), E. aerogenes, E. gergoviae and Pantoea agglomerans.
+- Opportunistic human pathogen includes: E. cloacae (most common), E. aerogenes, E. gergoviae and Pantoea agglomerans.

 - E. sakazakii now classified as Cronobacter.

 - High levels of drug resistance often seen and due to:

 - (1) Chromosomal AmpC beta-lactamases that are constitutive and inducible

 - β-lactams must be present for activation of inducible beta-lactamases, so initial susceptibility reports may not detect resistance that can arise during therapy.

 - (2) Plasmid-encoded extended-spectrum β-lactamases (ESBLs)

 - Alterations in active site of penicillin-binding protein